d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn.md

 ## Perplexity

-Last, let's discuss about how to measure the sequence model quality.
+Last, let us discuss about how to measure the sequence model quality.
 One way is to check how surprising the text is.
 A good language model is able to predict with high accuracy what we will see next.
 Consider the following continuations of the phrase `It is raining`, as proposed by different language models:

 1. `It is raining outside`
 1. `It is raining banana tree`